Dana Medical Library Expectations of Library Behavior

 requests from the library staff or other patrons.

 - Set your cell phone to vibrate and take phone conversations

 - Refrain from viewing sensitive images outside the realm of health science education and research.

-- Treat library material, equipment, furniture, and building with
+- Treat library material, equipment, furniture, and building with care.

-- Keep all food and beverage away from contact with library
+- Keep all food and beverage away from contact with library materials and computers.

 - For their safety, children must be supervised.